Prayer and Pastoral Care

 If you think you might need other kinds of pastoral support please click below and one of our team will be in contact to try and suggest ways in which we might be able to help.

-What: Everyone is welcome to join us for this weekly opportunity to seek God through prayer, sung worship and visual artistic worship.
+What: Everyone is welcome to join us for this monthly opportunity to seek God through prayer, sung worship and visual artistic worship.

 We send out regular emails with requests for prayer.
 If you’d like to be involved in praying for these needs, or if you have a prayer request of your own, please get in touch.